JamesFahey/project5_elijah_james_designs/README.md

 24. Next I attached the policy to the Group I created by returning to the Create User Group page and refreshing the Policies box.
 I then was able to attach the new policy created by selecting it and finally clicking 'Create Group'.

-25. Finally I created a user to put in the group by going to the User's page and clicking 'Add User'.
-I created a user named clay-and-fire-static-files-user, gave them Programmatic Access, and clicked 'Create User'.
+25. Finally I created a user to put in the group by going to the User's page and clicking 'Add User'

 26. I then downloaded the CSV file which contained this User's Access Key and Secret Access Key which I used to authenticate them from my Django app.
 It is important to download this file as you cannot be re-downloaded and contains the new user's credentials which I next add to the Config Vars on Heroku.